quietsamurai98/dragonruby-game-toolkit-contrib/experimental/api_docs/outputs.md

   if args.state.tick_count.zero?
     args.state.spinning_dragon = {x: 590, y: 320, w: 100, h: 80, path: "sprites/dragon-0.png", angle: 0}

-    # You can shovel sprite primitives into #sprites one at a time...
+    # You can shovel sprite primitives into #static_sprites one at a time...
     args.outputs.static_sprites << args.state.spinning_dragon

     # ...or you can shovel them in bulk, which is preferred.